Certificates

 Published under VMware

 The process of requesting certificates for vSphere 5.1 is a fairly grim, manual process.
 It’s repetitive and easy to make a mistake on any step of the way.
 Since I’ve got to do this for quite a few VirtualCenter Servers, I thought I’d script the certificate generation if nothing else.
-I am following the excellent documentation provided in Implementing CA signed SSL certificates with vSphere 5.1 and more specifically in Creating certificate requests and certificates for vCenter Server 5.
+I am following the excellent documentation provided in Implementing CA signed SSL certificates with vSphere 5.1 and more specifically in Creating certificate requests and certificates for vCenter Server 5.1 components.

 Written by Sam McGeown on 5/1/2012